sjanzou/pecos/documentation/qc_tests.rst

 Pecos includes several quality control tests.
 When a test fails, information is stored in a summary table.
 This information can be saved to a file, database, or included in reports.
-Quality controls tests fall into five categories:
+Quality controls tests fall into seven categories:

 * Timestamp
 * Missing data